-If you want to make the most out of your trip to New Zealand, check out the best things to do in Auckland.
-It’s the largest city in the country and the commercial centre.
+If you want to make the most out of your ultimate trip to New Zealand, don’t miss out the best things to do in Auckland.

-Auckland is consistently on the list of one of the world’s most livable cities, and visiting it you’ll see why.
-With lots of green spaces, and a layout that makes it easy to explore, Auckland is great for both locals and visitors.
+Auckland is consistently on the list of one of the world’s most livable cities, and when you dig into all of the top points of interest in Auckland, you’ll see why.
+With plenty of green spaces and a layout that makes it easy to explore, Auckland is a superb place for both locals and visitors.

 Not sure what to do in Auckland?
 Round out your itinerary with this guide to the best places to visit in Auckland…